Scheduled Maintenance: CPF digital services will not be available from 4 Mar 2023, 10pm to 5 Mar 2023, 8am.

 Even if you are not using your CPF monies to service your housing loan, you can still choose to be covered under HPS.

 You can use the HPS Premium Calculator to estimate the annual premium for your coverage when planning the finances for your home.

 HPS premium is payable in full with your OA savings and will be automatically deducted from your CPF annually.
 This provides convenience and helps to ensure that there will be no lapses in your coverage.

-If there are insufficient funds in your OA for the payment of your HPS premium, you will be notified and you can make payment via e-Cashier (using eNETS or PayNow), or cash at any Singapore Post Office branch offices.
+If there are insufficient funds in your OA for the payment of your HPS premium, you will be notified and you can make payment via e-Cashier (using PayNow), or cash at any Singapore Post Office branch offices.